 3 ears fresh corn, kernels removed, cobs reserved

 2 cups spring or filtered water

 3–4 fresh chives, minced, for garnish

 Add almond milk and water and bring to a to a boil with reserved corn cobs (to sweeten the broth).
-When the bouillon cubes dissolve, remove .the cobs and discard.
 Stir in sautéed veggies and return to the boil.
 Cover and reduce heat to low.
 Simmer for 15 minutes.
 Season to taste with salt and pepper and simmer for 5 minutes more.
+Remove the cobs and discard.
 Serve garnished with fresh chives.